hyperifyio/gnd/docs/prompt-syntax.md

 identifier results in an error.

 The `prompt` operation itself does not modify its input text or perform side effects beyond invoking the configured language model.
-It returns the model’s completion verbatim.
+It returns the model's completion verbatim.
 This makes the operation predictable, deterministic (given identical inputs and a deterministic model), and suitable for reproducible pipelines.